NeKoRoSYS/NeKoRoSYS-NeKoRoDOTS/README.md

 </div>

-The best way to say "I use Arch btw 🤓" is if your desktop profile looks sleek and suave.
+The best way to say "I use Linux btw 🤓" is if your desktop profile looks sleek and suave.

 **NeKoRoSHELL** aims to provide an out-of-the-box, clean and reliable, generic, and modular framework that lets you easily customize your desktop experience with simple UI design philosophy in mind.
 <br>